okmomnyi/Swahili-Pot-Project/README.md

   the rotation date here when it happens.
-- **Network:** `/verify/*` must be reachable from the public internet without login or VPN — it is the interface external parties use to check documents.
+- **Network:** `/verify/*` must be reachable from the public internet without login or VPN — it is the interface external parties use to check documents. it is a great system to work on

 ---